Clacton Spear: Context of find

-The environment of deposition for the spear has been interpreted as the border of a river valley, with the local vegetation being a mixture of primarily mixed oak forest and secondarily grassland.
-Faunal remains found in contemporaneous deposits in Clacton include the extinct horse Equus mosbachensis, red deer (Cervus elaphus), roe deer (Capreolus capreolus) wild boar (Sus scrofa) the extinct fallow deer species Dama clactoniana, aurochs (Bos primigenius), the Irish elk (Megaloceros giganteus), steppe bison (Bison priscus), the extinct giant beaver Trogontherium, the field vole (Microtus agrestis), the narrow-nosed rhinoceros (Stephanorhinus hemitoechus) Merck's rhinoceros (Stephanorhinus kirchbergensis), and the straight-tusked elephant (Palaeoloxodon antiquus).
+The environment of deposition for the Clacton Spear, which dates to the Hoxnian interglacial (Marine Isotope Stage 11), around 425-375,000 years ago, has been interpreted as the border of a river valley, with the local vegetation being a mixture, primarily from a mixed oak forest and secondarily from a grassland.
+Faunal remains found in contemporaneous deposits in Clacton include the extinct horse Equus mosbachensis, red deer (Cervus elaphus), roe deer (Capreolus capreolus), wild boar (Sus scrofa), the extinct fallow deer species Dama clactoniana, aurochs (Bos primigenius), the Irish elk (Megaloceros giganteus), steppe bison (Bison priscus), the extinct giant beaver Trogontherium, the field vole (Microtus agrestis), the narrow-nosed rhinoceros (Stephanorhinus hemitoechus), Merck's rhinoceros (Stephanorhinus kirchbergensis), the straight-tusked elephant (Palaeoloxodon antiquus), and the lion Panthera fossilis.

 The site is characteristic of the "Clactonian industry", which shows evidence of the production of lithic flake and core tools, but with little evidence for the production of handaxes.
 Many of the animal bones found at Clacton display evidence of butchery.
-At the site a bison metatarsal, a rhinoceros radius and a red deer tibia appear to have been used as hammer tools (with the rhinoceros bone also showing evidence of butchery).
+At the site a bison metatarsal, a rhinoceros radius, and a red deer tibia appear to have been used as hammer tools (with the rhinoceros bone also showing evidence of butchery).